-This is the second time that ICES has presented a "range" scenario in addition to the standard mixed-fisheries projections.
-This scenario is intended to illustrate possible mixed-fisheries catch scenarios within the ranges of FMSY provided by ICES.
-In the absence of explicit mixed-fisheries objectives, the "range" criteria chosen here remains a subjective choice, and other choices including additional ecosystem and/or socio-economic considerations (Rindorf et al., 2017) might be investigated on request from clients.
+This is the second time ICES has presented a "range" scenario in addition to the standard mixed-fisheries projections.
+The intention with this scenario is to illustrate possible mixed-fisheries catch scenarios within the ranges of F{MSY} provided by ICES.
+In the absence of explicit mixed-fisheries objectives, the "range" criteria chosen here remain a subjective choice.
+Other choices, including additional ecosystem and/or socio-economic considerations (Rindorf et al., 2017), may be investigated if requested by clients.

-Norway lobster are managed on the basis of one TAC for the whole North Sea, while ICES advises on the basis of FUs.
+Norway lobster fisheries are managed on the basis of one TAC for the whole North Sea, while ICES advises on the basis of FUs.
 For example, catches of Norway lobster in FU 7 have long been much lower than advised, while catches in FU 6 have been significantly higher than advised since 2012.
 The mixed-fisheries analysis is based on the ICES catch advice for the individual FUs.
-As a consequence, fisheries behaviour between FUs will differ from the modelled runs and this influences the outcomes of the "Maximum" and "Minimum" scenarios.
+As a consequence, fisheries behaviour between FUs will differ from the modelled runs and this influences the outcomes of the "Max" and "Min" scenarios.

-Since initial and final quotas by fleet are not known, the model builds on the important assumption that 2019 catch opportunities by fleet are computed as a fraction of the 2019 single-stock advice split according to the last year (2017) wanted catch proportion of that fleet over the total wanted catches of the stock.
+Since initial and final quotas by fleet are not known, the model builds on the important assumption that 2019 catch opportunities by fleet are computed as a fraction of the 2019 single-stock advice, split according to the last year's (2017) wanted catch proportion of that fleet over the total wanted catches of the stock.
 This assumption might not be entirely relevant when a fleet did not catch its 2017 quota of the considered stock.
-The model could be improved by adding additional considerations on the actual quota by fleet and/or country (final after swaps), provided that such data (from e.g. FIDES database) can be made available in the data call.
+The model could be improved by adding additional considerations on the actual quota by fleet and/or country (final after swaps), provided that such data (from e.g. the FIDES database) can be made available in the data call.